-- 17.1.
-The term 'personal data breach' refers to a breach of security which has led to the destruction, loss, alteration, unauthorised disclosure of, or access to, personal data. - 17.2.
-The trust will ensure that all staff members are made aware of, and understand, what constitutes a data breach as part of their CPD training. - 17.3.
-Where a breach is likely to result in a risk to the rights and freedoms of individuals, the relevant supervisory authority will be informed. - 17.4.
-All notifiable breaches will be reported to the relevant supervisory authority within 72 hours of the school becoming aware of it. - 17.5.
-The risk of the breach having a detrimental effect on the individual, and the need to notify the relevant supervisory authority, will be assessed on a caseby-case basis. - 17.6.
-In the event that a breach is likely to result in a high risk to the rights and freedoms of an individual, the trust will notify those concerned directly.
+- 18.1.
+The term 'personal data breach' refers to a breach of security which has led to the destruction, loss, alteration, unauthorised disclosure of, or access to, personal data. - 18.2.
+The trust will ensure that all staff members are made aware of, and understand, what constitutes a data breach as part of their CPD training.
+This will be carried out annually via the SmartLog system. - 18.3.
+Where a breach is likely to result in a risk to the rights and freedoms of individuals, the relevant supervisory authority will be informed. - 18.4.
+All notifiable breaches will be reported to the relevant supervisory authority within 72 hours of the school becoming aware of it. - 18.5.
+The risk of the breach having a detrimental effect on the individual, and the need to notify the relevant supervisory authority, will be assessed on a case-by-case basis. - 18.6.
+In the event that a breach is likely to result in a high risk to the rights and freedoms of an individual, the trust will notify those concerned directly. - 18.7.
+A 'high risk' breach means that the threshold for notifying the individual is higher than that for notifying the relevant supervisory authority. - 18.8.
+In the event that a breach is sufficiently serious, the public will be notified without undue delay.

-- 17.7.
-A 'high risk' breach means that the threshold for notifying the individual is higher than that for notifying the relevant supervisory authority. - 17.8.
-In the event that a breach is sufficiently serious, the public will be notified without undue delay. - 17.9.
-Effective and robust breach detection, investigation and internal reporting procedures are in place at each academy, which facilitate decision-making in relation to whether the relevant supervisory authority or the public need to be notified. - 17.10.
-Within a breach notification, the following information will be outlined: - The nature of the personal data breach, including the categories and approximate number of individuals and records concerned - The name and contact details of the DPO - An explanation of the likely consequences of the personal data breach - A description of the proposed measures to be taken to deal with the personal data breach - Where appropriate, a description of the measures taken to mitigate any possible adverse effects - 17.11.
+- 18.9.
+Effective and robust breach detection, investigation and internal reporting procedures are in place at each academy, which facilitate decision-making in relation to whether the relevant supervisory authority or the public need to be notified. - 18.10.
+Within a breach notification, the following information will be outlined: - The nature of the personal data breach, including the categories and approximate number of individuals and records concerned - The name and contact details of the DPO - An explanation of the likely consequences of the personal data breach - A description of the proposed measures to be taken to deal with the personal data breach - Where appropriate, a description of the measures taken to mitigate any possible adverse effects - 18.11.
 Failure to report a breach when required to do so may result in a fine, as well as a fine for the breach itself.

-18. Data security
+19. Data Security

-- 18.1.
-Confidential paper records will be kept in a locked filing cabinet, drawer or safe, with restricted access. - 18.2.
-Confidential paper records will not be left unattended or in clear view anywhere with general access. - 18.3.
-Digital data is coded, encrypted or password-protected, both on a local hard drive and on a network drive that is regularly backed up off-site. - 18.4.
-No personal data is saved on removable storage or a portable device. - 18.5.
-All electronic devices are password-protected to protect the information on the device in case of theft. - 18.6.
-Where possible, the school enables electronic devices to allow the remote blocking or deletion of data in case of theft. - 18.7.
-Trustees, staff and governors will not use their personal laptops or computers for school purposes. - 18.8.
+- 19.1.
+Confidential paper records will be kept in a locked filing cabinet, drawer or safe, with restricted access. - 19.2.
+Confidential paper records will not be left unattended or in clear view anywhere with general access. - 19.3.
+Digital data is coded, encrypted or password-protected, both on a local hard drive and on a network drive that is regularly backed up off-site. - 19.4.
+No personal data is saved on removable storage or a portable device. - 19.5.
+All electronic devices are password-protected to protect the information on the device in case of theft. - 19.6.
+Where possible, the school enables electronic devices to allow the remote blocking or deletion of data in case of theft. - 19.7.
+Trustees, staff and governors will not use their personal laptops or computers for school purposes. - 19.8.
 All necessary members of staff are provided with their own secure login and password, and every computer regularly prompts users to change their password.